 This Kindness Tree is a staple fixture in the entryway at Memorial Spaulding Elementary School.
 Students give and receive kindness leaves that acknowledge a helpful or inclusive act.
 Fifth-grade student council members said the kindness tree had been an ongoing part of their school community since they were in Kindergarten.

-The Kindness Tree activity is one we promote within our kindness curriculum.
-If your school has a Kindness Tree, we’d be thrilled to see it and perhaps even add it to the blog or include it in our school newsletter.
+Kindness Trees are a beautiful way of nurturing a caring culture within schools and is something we encourage as part of our whole school kindness curriculum.
+If your school has a Kindness Tree, we’d be thrilled to add it below or include it in our school newsletter.
 Please submit your photo here.

 YOUR KINDNESS TREES